Democratic Party (United States): Equal opportunity

-The Democratic Party supports equal opportunity for all Americans regardless of sex, age, race, ethnicity, sexual orientation, gender identity, religion, creed, or national origin.
-Many Democrats support affirmative action programs to further this goal.
+The Democratic Party is a staunch supporter of equal opportunity for all Americans regardless of sex, age, race, ethnicity, sexual orientation, gender identity, religion, creed, or national origin.
+The Democratic Party has broad appeal across most socioeconomic and ethnic demographics, as seen in recent exit polls.
 Democrats also strongly support the Americans with Disabilities Act to prohibit discrimination against people based on physical or mental disability.
 As such, the Democrats pushed as well the ADA Amendments Act of 2008, a disability rights expansion that became law.

+Most Democrats support affirmative action to further equal opportunity.
+However, in 2020 57% voters in California voted to keep their state constitution's ban on affirmative action, despite Biden winning 63% of the vote in California in the same election.

 Voting rights

-The party is very supportive of improving voting rights as well as election accuracy and accessibility.
+The party is very supportive of improving "voting rights" as well as election accuracy and accessibility.
 They support extensions of voting time, including making election day a holiday.
 They support reforming the electoral system to eliminate gerrymandering, abolishing the electoral college, as well as passing comprehensive campaign finance reform.